A Brief History

 Robinson broke into the majors by hitting the then rookie record of 38 home runs his first season in 1956 (broken by Mark McGwire with 49 in 1987 and then Aaron Judge with 52 homers in 2017).
 Frank went on to a terrific career, including winning the 1966 Triple Crown (Homers, Batting Average and RBI’s) and taking the MVP Award in both the National and the American Leagues, the only player to have done so.
 Robinson was a 14 time All Star and was the first African American manager of a major league baseball team, the Cleveland Indians, in 1975.
 Like other Black players of his era, Robinson suffered racial abuse despite his excellence on the field.
 He did win a Manager of the Year Award and in high school played on the basketball team with future NBA great Bill Russell.
 Robinson played high school baseball with future major league players Curt Flood and Vada Pinson.
 When Robinson retired as a player after the 1976 season, he was the 4th most prolific home run hitter in major league history.
 In 1966, Robinson hit a ball all the way out of Memorial Field in Baltimore, the only time that feat had ever been accomplished.
 The homer measured 541 feet, one of the longest measured homers in history.

 Note: #11 on the list is Mark McGwire, with 583 home runs and the all time best at bats per home run ratio of 10.61 at bats per home run, the only batter to best Babe Ruth in this particular statistic.
 McGwire also belted 50 home runs per every 162 games played, the all time record in that measure.
 McGwire’s admitted use of steroids lumps him with the other cheaters and makes him ineligible for the all time homer hitter title in our estimation.
-How about yours?
+Question for students (and subscribers): How about yours?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!